blehman/rule_building_algorithm/README.md

-# rule_building_algorithm
+# Rule Building Algorithm
-Goal: create a technique to simplify the rule building process.
+Goal: to create a technique that can test/improve rules.